TeodoraAlina/start-packing/README.md

 | 14.
 As an admin, I can access a dashboard to manage all users’ packing lists and tasks for administrative purposes. | Access the admin dashboard and verify access to all data. | Pass   |
 | 15.
 As an admin, I can view and edit any packing list or task in the system for administrative oversight. | Access the admin dashboard, view and edit data for users. | Pass   |
 | 16.
 As an admin, I can delete any packing list or task if necessary, ensuring data accuracy and relevance. | Access the admin dashboard, delete data for users.        | Pass   |

+### Known bugs
+- Currently no known bugs.

+## Deployment

+Detailed below are instructions on how to clone this project repository and the steps to configure and deploy the application.
+Code Institute also provides a summary of similar process steps here :  [CI Cheat Sheet](https://codeinstitute.s3.amazonaws.com/fst/Django%20Blog%20Cheat%20Sheet%20v1.pdf)

+1. How to Clone the Repository
+2. Create a new PostgreSQL database instance on ElephantSQL
+3. Create Application on Heroku
+4. Configure Cloudinary to host images used by the application
+5. Connect the Heroku app to the GitHub repository
+6. Executing automated tests
+7. Final Deployment steps

+### How to Clone the Repository

+-   Go to the [https://github.com/TeodoraAlina/start-packing](https://github.com/TeodoraAlina/start-packing)  repository on GitHub
+-   Click the "Code" button to the right of the screen, click HTTPs and copy the link there
+-   Open a GitBash terminal and navigate to the directory where you want to locate the clone
+-   On the command line, type "git clone" then paste in the copied url and press the Enter key to begin the clone process
+-   To install the packages required by the application use the command : pip install -r requirements.txt
+-   When developing and running the application locally set DEBUG=True in the settings.py file
+-   Changes made to the local clone can be pushed back to the repository using the following commands :
+    -   git add  _filenames_  (or "." to add all changed files)
+    -   git commit -m  _"text message describing changes"_
+    -   git push
+-   N.B.
+Any changes pushed to the master branch will take effect on the live project once the application is re-deployed from Heroku

+### Create a new PostgreSQL database instance on ElephantSQL

+- Log in to [ElephantSQL.com](https://www.elephantsql.com/) to access your dashboard
+- Click “Create New Instance”
+- Set up your plan
+- Give your plan a  Name  (this is commonly the name of the project)
+    -   Select the  Tiny Turtle (Free)  plan
+    -   You can leave the  Tags  field blank
+- Select “Select Region”
+- Select a data center near you
+	- If you receive a message saying "Error: No cluster available in your-chosen-data-center  yet", choose another region.
+Note:  You're free to use any of the available free data centers, be it AWS, Azure or any of the other providers.
+- Then click “Review”
+- Check your details are correct and then click “Create instance”
+- Return to the ElephantSQL dashboard and click on the  database instance name  for this project
+- In the URL section, click the copy icon to copy the database URL

+### Create Application on Heroku

+-   Log in to Heroku at  [https://heroku.com](https://heroku.com/)  - create an account if needed.
+-   From the Heroku dashboard, click the Create new app button.
+For a new account an icon will be visible on screen to allow you to Create an app, otherwise a link to this function is located under the New dropdown menu at the top right of the screen.
+-   On the Create New App page, enter a unique name for the application and select region.
+Then click Create app.
+-   Next, click on Settings on the Application Configuration page and click on the "Reveal Config Vars" button - add the url from ElephantSQL to DATABASE_URL
+-   Add a new Config Var called DISABLE_COLLECTSTATIC and assign it a value of 1.
+-   Add a new Config Var called SECRET_KEY and assign it a value - any random string of letters, digits and symbols.
+-   The settings.py file should be updated to use the DATABASE_URL and SECRET_KEY environment variable values as follows :
+    -   DATABASES = {'default': dj_database_url.parse(os.environ.get('DATABASE_URL'))}
+    -   SECRET_KEY = os.environ.get('SECRET_KEY')
+-   In Gitpod, in the project terminal window, to initialize the data model in the postgres database, run the command : python3 manage.py migrate
+-   Make sure the project requirements.txt file is up to date with all necessary supporting files by entering the command : pip3 freeze --local > requirements.txt
+-   Commit and push any local changes to GitHub.
+-   In order to be able to run the application on localhost, add SECRECT_KEY and DATABASE_URL and their values to env.py

+### Configure Cloudinary to host static files used by the application

+-   Log in to Cloudinary - create an account if needed.
+To create the account provide your name, email and set up a password.
+For "primary interest" you can choose "Programmable Media for image and video API".
+Click "Create Account" and you will be sent an email to verify your account and bring you to the dashboard.
+-   From the dashboard, copy the "API Environment variable" value by clicking on the "Copy to clipboard" link.
+-   Log in to Heroku and go to the Application Configuration page for the application.
+Click on Settings and click on the "Reveal Config Vars" button.
+-   Add a new Config Var called CLOUDINARY_URL and assign it the value copied from the Cloudinary dashboard, but remove the "CLOUDINARY_URL=" at the beginning of the string.
+-   In order to be able to run the application on localhost, also add the CLOUDINARY_URL environment variable and value to env.py

+### Connect the Heroku app to the GitHub repository

+-   Go to the Application Configuration page for the application on Heroku and click on the Deploy tab.
+-   Select GitHub as the Deployment Method and if prompted, confirm that you want to connect to GitHub.
+Enter the name of the github repository and click on Connect to link up the Heroku app to the GitHub repository code.
+-   Scroll down the page and choose to either Automatically Deploy each time changes are pushed to GitHub, or Manually deploy - for this project Manual Deploy was selected.
+-   The application can be run from the Application Configuration page by clicking on the Open App button.

+### Executing automated tests

+-   The existing automated jquery/javascript test can be executed using jest as follows :
+    -   If jest is not installed then run the command : npm install --save-dev jest
+    -   Run the js test file using the command : npm test
+-   The existing automated django/python tests are executed using unittest as follows :
+    -   Run the python tests using the command : python3 manage.py test
+    -   To run just a subset of the tests, then append the application and test file name to the command, e.g. : python3 manage.py test booking.test_models
+-   Test coverage for the django/python tests can be reviewed using the coverage tool :
+    -   If coverage is not installed then run the command : pip3 install coverage
+    -   Execute the following series of commands to determine test coverage :
+        -   coverage run --source=booking manage.py test
+        -   coverage report

+### Final Deployment steps

+Once code changes have been completed and tested on localhost, the application can be prepared for Heroku deployment as follows :

+-   Set DEBUG flag to False in settings.py
+-   Ensure this line exists in settings.py to make summernote work on the deployed environment (CORS security feature): X_FRAME_OPTIONS = 'SAMEORIGIN'
+-   Ensure requirements.txt is up to date using the command : pip3 freeze --local > requirements.txt
+-   Push files to GitHub
+-   In the Heroku Config Vars for the application delete this environment variable : DISABLE_COLLECTSTATIC
+-   On the Heroku dashboard go to the Deploy tab for the application and click on deploy branch